AuspeXeu/express-guess-lang/README.md

         ...
     })

 Layout of the optional options object.
+The default options come to use, when no localization information could be inferred.

     var opts = {
         defaultLanguage: 'de',